kjellalmgren/pingservices/pingservices-readme.md

 # Project Docker container on raspberry PI 3 cluster

-We need to update this documentation 2017-07-29 Kjell Almgren
+We should update this documentation 2017-07-29 Kjell Almgren to be more of a step guide...

+## Goal

+## Description

 ## docker run images
 	$ # not nessecary if you use docker-compose.yml